-Since she started at SUNY Potsdam five years ago, Assistant Professor Iggy Beerbower has been bringing her passion for photography to her students—most recently by overseeing a unique travel course to Cuba with seven SUNY Potsdam students.
+Since she started at SUNY Potsdam in 2013, Assistant Professor Iggy Beerbower has been bringing her passion for photography to her students.
+Five years into her tenure she brought seven of her students on a unique travel course to Cuba.

-In May, Beerbower and seven students boarded a plane for Cuba to explore the country’s art and history through SUNY Potsdam’s partnership with the University of Cienfuegos in Cuba.
+In May of 2018, Beerbower and her students boarded a plane for Cuba to explore art and history through SUNY Potsdam’s partnership with the University of Cienfuegos in Cuba.
 “We spent most of our time in Cienfuegos and we did that not only because Cienfuegoes is a great place, but I went there to really honor that partnership,” Beerbower said.

 After touching down in Cuba, they set out on their 12-day journey to Cienfuegos and Trinidad.
 Her students attended lectures on art history, architecture, dance and music.
 They also visited museums and galleries and met with local artists.
 “We started out with the history of Cuba, because I felt that you can’t appreciate any artwork of any country or society unless you know the history first,” she said.

-A highlight of the course was a visit to the Graphics Society, an artist collective in Cienfuegos that “seemed to resonate with everybody, that place was fantastic,” Beerbower said.
-Some students worked one-on-one with a Cuban printmaker using an electric press that they had never seen before.
+A highlight of the course was a visit to the Graphics Society, an artist collective in Cienfuegos that “seemed to resonate with everybody, that place was fantastic,” Beerbower recalled.
+Some students worked one-on-one with a Cuban printmaker using an electric press.
 Other students got involved with art therapy at the Graphics Society, working on art with children who have Down’s Syndrome—a particularly impactful experience for one of Beerbower’s students who is minoring in special education at SUNY Potsdam.

 “This was an incredible group of students.
 Not only did all seven of them get along so well, they bonded and they created deep friendships.
 It was amazing!
 All of them talked about that being such an important part of the trip.
 These were the best students for my first travel course,” she said.